 Identifying members who have the potential to become great Super Users can be done through a combination of data analysis, observation and recommendation.

-Data analysis provides a snapshot of highly engaged members who contribute new ideas, reply to others, create content and perform certain tasks in the community that your organisation has marked as valuable.
+Data analysis provides a snapshot of highly engaged members who contribute new ideas, reply to others, create content and perform certain tasks in the community that your organization has marked as valuable.

 However, in isolation this presents a very functional view and should be blended with observation and recommendation.
 Statistically, members might be high value, but you want to identify members who also share your brand ethics, are able to communicate politely and constructively with other members and who display leadership traits that other members respect and respond favourably to.

 Once you’ve identified a small group of members who would be great Super Users for your community, send a personal message inviting them to join this new, exciting, exclusive program.
 The number of members you initially invite will vary based on the size of your community but start small; 10 to 15 members is plenty to get the program moving.